manymoments/manymoments.github.io/_posts/2020-09-13-synchronous-consensus-omission-faults.markdown

        // new primary
        on receiving ("status", cmd, view) from f+1 distinct replicas and view == j:
-          // set my-cmd to cmd with highest view herd (including yourself) (my-cmd, highest-view) = (cmd, view) pair with the highest view herd if my-cmd != null:
+          // set mycmd to cmd with highest view herd (including yourself) (mycmd, highestView) = (cmd, view) pair with the highest view herd if mycmd != null:
-             send ("notify", my-cmd, view) to all replicas
+             send ("notify", mycmd, view) to all replicas
           // transition to steady state

 The view-change protocol works as follows.
 If a replica does not receive a notify from the primary for a sufficient amount of time, it sends a "blame" message to all replicas.
 Any replica, on receiving "blame" messages from $f+1$ distinct replicas will quit view and forward this message to all other replicas.

 After quitting the view, the replicas wait for some time ($2\Delta$ time) to receive any notifications from the commit of a non-faulty replica (we will explain the magic $2\Delta$ number soon).
-After that, it enters the new view, notifies the new primary of its my-cmd value through a status message, notifies client libraries of the primary change, and then transitions to the steady state.
-The new primary, on receiving a status from $f+1$ distinct replicas, picks a cmd with the highest-view and notifies it to all replicas.
+After that, it enters the new view, notifies the new primary of its mycmd value through a status message, notifies client libraries of the primary change, and then transitions to the steady state.
+The new primary, on receiving a status from $f+1$ distinct replicas, picks a cmd with the highestView and notifies it to all replicas.
 If all the cmd are empty then the new primary is free to choose any client cmd.
 It then transitions to the steady state.

 We begin the proof by observing that view changing of non-faulty replicas are at most $\Delta$ apart: